1994 European Parliament election: Results

 Forza Italia was elected for the first time in 1994; it formed its own shortlived group, Forza Europa, before this merged with the European Democratic Alliance a year after the election to become the Group Union for Europe.
 In addition to Forza Europa, another new group was founded following the fall of the European Right group: the Europe of Nations Group (Coordination Group)—the first Eurosceptic group in the Parliament, which lasted until 1996.

 Results by country

 The national results as at 9–12 June 1994 are as follows:

 Statistics

 Seat distribution

+The number of seats in Parliament was increased from 518 to 567.
+The reason for this was the accession of the German Democratic Republic to the Federal Republic of Germany.
+The number of seats for the other larger states was also increased because the smaller states are entitled to a disproportionate number of seats compared to their population.

-The number of seats was changed to accommodate Austria, Finland and Sweden who were joining the following year, holding elections then.
+Until 1996 the number of seats was further increased to 626 to accommodate Austria, Finland and Sweden who were joining, holding elections in 1995 and 1996.
 They were granted 21,16 and 22 seats respectively.
-The total number of seats increased from 518 to 567.